so-dawg/long-day-foundation-year-project-/README.md

 Thank you so much!

-!!This game need correct frame rate for gameplay and graphic work and every pc is different(Cpu higher than 4.9ghz can break game!).
+!!This game need correct frame rate for gameplay also graphic work and every pc is different(Cpu higher than 4.9ghz can break game!).

 @so-dawg